 Top of the top

-Rooftop Film Club operates from two stunning locations in London, offering a diverse selection of films ranging from timeless classics to the latest releases.
+Rooftop Cinema Club operates from two stunning locations in London, offering a diverse selection of films ranging from timeless classics to the latest releases.
 As a special trailer, you can take in epic views of the city while you wait for the film to start.
 You can bring a variety of snacks and refreshing drinks to your cosy deckchair, with blankets and ponchos available if needed.
 Audio is broadcast to wireless headphones, so there's no need to worry about sound quality, either.

 -